-- Talking to parents about their child before their child starts in our school. - Inviting all parents to an induction meeting during the term before their child starts school. - Offering parents regular opportunities to talk about their child's progress. - Encouraging parents to talk to the Class 1 teacher if there are any concerns. - Having flexible admission arrangements if required and allowing time to pass on information to the Class Teacher before the school year begins.
+- Talking to parents about their child before their child starts in our school. - Inviting all parents to an induction meeting during the term before their child starts school. - Offering parents regular opportunities to talk about their child's progress. - Encouraging parents to talk to the Class 1 teacher if there are any concerns. - Having flexible admission arrangements if required and allowing time to pass on information to the Class Teacher before the school year begins. - Offering a range of activities, throughout the year that encourage collaboration between child, school and parents.
+Some examples of these are - Delivering Curriculum Evenings, 'Stay and Play' sessions, parent workshops, termly Curriculum Letters.

-- Offering a range of activities, throughout the year that encourage collaboration between child, school and parents.
-Some examples of these are - Delivering Curriculum Evenings, 'Stay and Play' sessions, parent workshops, termly Curriculum Letters. - Providing parents with the opportunity to read and write observations of children's learning online through Tapestry online Learning Journal. - Sending home a weekly summary of the learning that has taken place at school with some suggested activities to continue and develop learning at home.
+- Providing parents with the opportunity to read and write observations of children's learning online through Tapestry online Learning Journal. - Home learning tasks.